diekhans/pipettor/docs/design.rst

 Design notes
 ============

-It would simplify the implementation if this could be build on top of the `subprocess` module or `_posixsubprocess`.
-However these do not allow for setting the process group.
+Pipettor now builds on top of `subprocess`.
+However, it uses the soon to be depreciated `preexec_fn` to set the process group id.
+A request has been add a function to set pgid has been added to the depreciation ticket.

 =============
 Design issues